 HDD Caddy LED

-7- For the fenvi caddy: mount the ODD's bezel, a piece of cake.
-The cheap caddy needs some modifications which I will add in a couple of days.
+7- For the fenvi and the newer "HDD" caddy: mount the ODD's bezel, a piece of cake.
+The cheap caddy needs some modifications which I will add in a couple of days (maybe).

 8- Insert the HDD caddy in the F, make sure the SATA connectors properly mate.
 Do not use force, a bit of wiggling may be necessary and maybe some slight bending of the back bracket.
 Use the flashlight & looking in the external F body screw holes (Step #2) you will see the rail's female threads & the rear bracket sliding into place.
 Put back in the 2 screws you removed in step 2.